-- Wastewater from the Plan Area will be accommodated by the existing sanitary system located in the lane directly north of Crystal Shores Grove as shown in Map 11: Sanitary Services. - Offsite upgrades necessary to service the Plan Area and their implementation timeframe shall align with the Town of Okotoks Sanitary Master Plan Updates currently underway.
-As such, further refinement of the sanitary servicing
+- Wastewater from the Plan Area will be accommodated by the existing sanitary system located in the lane directly north of Crystal Shores Grove as shown in Map 9-11: Sanitary Services. - Offsite upgrades necessary to service the Plan Area and their exact-implementation timeframe shall align with will be determined by the Town of Okotoks Sanitary Master Plan Updates currently underway.
+As such, further refinement of the sanitary servicing strategy may be required during the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stage and does not require an ASP Amendment.

 - 3. Outline Plan/Neighbourhood Area Structure Plan submissions shall identify the location of proposed infrastructure utility rights-of-way. - 4.
-Sanitary servicing utility alignment should minimize adverse impacts to ESAs. - Alternative and more cost efficient alignments of the sanitary sewer system and associated infrastructure may be considered at the Outline Plan/Neighbourhood Area Structure Plan stage.
+Sanitary servicing utility alignment should minimize adverse impacts to ESAs. - Alternative and more cost efficient alignments of the sanitary sewer system and associated infrastructure may be considered at the Outline Plan/Neighbourhood Area Structure Plan/ Land Use Amendment-stage.